marcussacana/CatSceneEditor/README.md

 Debugger Enabler:
-I Write this to patch the debug key validation and run with other game...
+This patch fuck the debug key validation and allow run with other game...

-Before Enable the debug, extract all encrypted Int's and Repack withotu Encryption.
+Before apply the patch, extract all encrypted Int's and Repack without Encryption.

 I recommend too, delete the "startup.xml" located in the SAVE directory, the SAVE and not the CONFIG